aaronreidsmith/aaronreidsmith.github.io/_posts/2020-11-29-perl-weekly-challenge-088.md

 #### Specific comments

 1. The problem states we are given an array of positive integers, but it never hurts to validate.
 Raku gives us the `subset` keyword to easily define subsets of other types.
 In this case, the element has to be an integer and must be greater than 0.
-We then use this subset in the `MAIN` subroutine's signature
+We then use this subset in the `MAIN` subroutine's signature.

 2. As we can see from the modifications to example 1 above, we will always have the product of all items in the numerator and current item in the denominator.
 We just want to calculate that once, and Raku gives us a simple way of doing that through it's `[*]` operator.

 3. This line shows my functional programming background bubbling up.
 Basically, for each item in the list, we want `$product / $item`, and we want the output collected into a list.
 This is a _textbook_ case for a map function, so you can see that is what I went with.
   - To a non-Raku user, this may be a little confusing because `*` in a map _literally_ means [`whatever`](https://docs.raku.org/type/Whatever) (more specifically, "whatever input I received") and _not_ `multiply`.
-The Scala equivalent would be `N.map(item => product / item)`
+The Scala equivalent would be `N.map(item => product / item)`.

 ## Task 2: Spiral Matrix